Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds

 These fundamental classes were conjectured to satisfy universal wall-crossing formulae by Gross--Joyce--Tanaka \cite{GJT}.
-Motivated by this, we formulate a wall-crossing conjecture for Joyce--Song stable pairs as in Joyce--Song \cite{JoyceSong} (see Conjecture \ref{conjecture WC}, also \cite[Def.
-4.3]{GJT}) and use it to study the virtual fundamental classes of Hilbert schemes of points.
-Our goal is two fold: \begin{itemize}{\roman{enumi}} \item Reduce existing conjectures in literature to the wall-crossing conjecture.
-These are the Conjecture \ref{conjecture CK} of Cao--Kool and \eqref{nekrasov} conjectured by Nekrasov for $\CC^4$. \item Study new invariants and their symmetries.
-Along these lines we especially obtain a relation of universal generating series between CY fourfolds and elliptic surfaces, consequence of which is for example the Segre--Verlinde correspondence for DT$_4$ invariants.
-This all follows from our main result in Theorem \ref{theoremhilb}, which gives an \underline{explicit} description of the virtual fundamental class in the homology of $\mathcal{C}_X=\text{Map}_{C^0}(X,BU\times \Z)$, where $\text{Map}_{C^0}(-,-)$ denotes the mapping space of topological spaces. \end{itemize} In this paper, we choose to focus more on the particular generating series of interesting invariants and their symmetries over the more general result mentioned in the second point.
-We expect that this will motivate new research directions.
+This leads to a wall-crossing conjecture for Joyce--Song stable pairs as in Joyce--Song \cite{JoyceSong} (see Conjecture \ref{conjecture WC}, also \cite[Def.
+4.3]{GJT}).
+We present here the first application by computing virtual fundamental classes of Hilbert schemes of points and the related invariants.
+Our goal is two-fold: \begin{enumerate}[label=\roman*)] \item The main novelty of this work as the first successful application of the wall-crossing machinery is the description of the full topological data of $[\Hilb]^{\vir}$.
+More explicitly, using the minimal input provided to us by Park \cite[Cor.
+0.3]{Huy} (recalled in Theorem \ref{thm:park}), we recover an \underline{explicit} description of all the descendent integrals on $\Hilb$ in Theorem \ref{theoremhilb} under the additional condition $H^1(\mO_X)=0$. \item Out of the above data, we are able to compute closed formulae for the generating series of many new invariants and study their symmetries; all this without the extra assumption $H^1(\mO_X)=0$.
+Here we distinguish two sub-points: \begin{enumerate} \item We reduce existing conjectures in literature to the wall-crossing conjecture.
+These are the Conjecture \ref{conjecture CK} of Cao--Kool and its K-theoretic refinement, the analog of which was conjectured by Nekrasov for $\CC^4$. \item We obtain a relation between universal generating series for Calabi--Yau fourfolds and for surfaces satisfying $c_1^2 = 0$.
+A consequence of this is for example the Segre--Verlinde correspondence for Calabi--Yau fourfolds.
+This relation is not unexpected, as DT$_4$ invariants are meant to be the holomorphic version of Donaldson invariants on real fourfolds, in particular on complex surfaces where they were studied by \cite{AJLOP, MOPhigher}. \end{enumerate}